 The Journal of Contemporary Studies is a flagship publication of the Faculty of Contemporary Studies (FCS), National Defence University (NDU), Islamabad.
 The journal offers its readers in academia, government, and the policymaking world in-depth and scholarly analyses, diverse policy perspectives on important contemporary issues, and ongoing debates in the areas of national and international security, public policy and the broader field of world politics.

-This journal issue comprises six articles, four book reviews and two documents providing valuable primary information on significant international developments.
+This journal issue comprises seven articles, three book reviews and two documents providing valuable primary information on significant international developments.